CarolLuca/LegalNERo/README.md

     else:
         optimizer = nlp.resume_training()
 ```
-In order to train the model with our annotated data, we need to add the labels (entities) we want to extract from our text.
+To train the model with our annotated data, we need to add the labels (entities) we want to extract from our text.

 * We can add the new entity from our annotated data to the entity recogniser using ner.add_label().
 * As we are only focusing on entity extraction, we will disable all other pipeline components to train our model for ner only using nlp.disable_pipes().